supernginx/flowplayer-plugins/flash/viralvideos/trunk/README.txt

 ------
 - #606 check for controls first if disabled.
 - #616 re-enable default tab view, fullscreen button cannot be disabled here.
+- #410 do not expect the cgi email script to return JSON, makes this work better with "standard" email cgi scripts
+- email template now has a third placeholder that shows the sender name
+- reverted local email sending back to it's original behavior, the user can supply subject, message etc. in the plugin and those are then forwarded to the local email client correctly.
+Originally changed with bug

 3.2.11
 ------